HYHwilliam/OOPDS_HW1_113550109/README.md

      6: Exit: Closes the application and ends the session.

 ## 2. The isValidDate function:
-The function is designed to
+The function is designed to:
    - Check format: Ensures the input follows the expected YYYY-MM-DD pattern.
    - Extract values: Verifies the year, month, and day as numeric values.
    - Prevent invalid dates: Ensures month and day values are within a valid range.
 (Month is 1-12, Day is 1-31)